 Kale has been hogging the spotlight for so long that we might have forgotten some of the other greens, delicious and nutritious as those might be.

-I do forget about Swiss Chard, but then it appears in the farmers market, or maybe in your CSA, and I am struck again by the large beautiful leaves, and if it’s rainbow chard, by the almost Technicolor presentation.
+I do forget about Swiss Chard, but then it appears in the farmers market, or maybe in a CSA delivery, and I am struck again by the large beautiful leafy green leaves, and if it’s rainbow chard, by the almost Technicolor presentation, red and yellow and green and orange stems.
 And the great thing is that the colors don’t fade when cooked, but retain much of their visual pop.

-You can add all kind of seasonings to this dish, such as chopped preserved lemon, some slivered olives, citrus zest.
+You can add all kind of seasonings to this sautéed swiss chard dish, onions and garlic are the starting pint for me, but also think about chopped preserved lemon, some slivered olives, red pepper flakes, citrus zest.
 Anything you like in any sautéed greens can be included, and you can also top this with extras, like a sprinkle of Parmesan or feta cheese.
+I threw some pickled red onions on top in the last photo – yum and yum.

 This Sautéed Swiss Chard is amazing just as is, as a great side dish, but you can also use it in frittatas, on grilled pizza, on crostini…once you make a batch or two, you will find yourself inventing reasons to make it again and ways to creatively use it.